This post was updated to reflect current trends and information.

-The most common introduction to EDI faced by small businesses is often receiving and processing purchase orders.
+Receiving and processing EDI purchase orders is the most common transaction faced by small businesses.
 This electronic business document is used to place a commercial order for goods or services by a buyer or business partner.

-It’s still possible to use phone, email, fax, or even messenger between two small businesses, but if your trading partner with a large retailer, or hypermarket such European Aldi, Lidl, Auchan, Tesco PLC, or American Walmart, Target, Costco, Kmart, etc. or if you want to collaborate with a distributor or a manufacturer, there is a high probability that you must be EDI compatible to receive orders from your B2B partners, in addition to other potential EDI documents or transactions.
+It’s still possible to use phone, email, or fax between two small businesses, but if you want to collaborate with a large retailer, distributor, or manufacturer, there is a high probability that you must be EDI compatible to receive orders from your B2B partners, in addition to other potential EDI documents or transactions.